 Oat and raisin cookies are easily a firm favourite in our home.
 My daughter remains on a dairy-free diet (though can manage some dairy in her diet).
 Delia Smith’s original oat and raisin recipe is a winner.
-You can adapt it as an option for dairy free snacks for kids.
+You can adapt it as an option for dairy-free snacks for kids.

 Oats as a base are fantastic as it provides fibre.
-Fibre is important to help relieve symptoms of constipation, increase faecal bulk which can help make poop soft.
+Fibre is important to help relieve symptoms of constipation, and increase faecal bulk which can help make poop soft.